Cocoa-crusted pork chop with garlic, leek and hazelnut gremolata

 Blitz your sauce and fry some chops

 Chop or crush the hazelnuts into chunks.
-Put a skillet with high rim on medium heat and roast the hazelnut pieces until fragrant.
+Put a skillet with a high rim on medium heat and roast the hazelnut pieces until fragrant.
 Remove from pan and reserve.

 Finely dice the garlic.
 Clean the leek and slice into very thin rings.

 Put the skillet on the heat again.
-Add 2 tablespoons olive oil, garlic and leek.
+Add 2 tablespoons olive oil, garlic and, leek.
 Season generously with salt and pepper, then simmer on low heat for 15 minutes, stirring every once in a while.
 The mix should not color too much.

 Transfer the cooked leek to a kitchen machine.
 Add the hazelnuts, lemon juice and 3 more tablespoons of olive oil, then blitz until well combined but still slightly chunky.